ncatlab/nlab-content/pages/9/2/4/0/10429/content.md

 ## Idea

-A order in quantum [[solid state physics|phase of matter]] which is beyond Landau [[symmetry breaking]] order.
-At long distance and low energy (ie at microscopic level), topological order is defined by [[topological degeneracy]] of the ground states and the [[non-Abelian geometric phases]] obtained by deforming the degenerate ground states.
+Topological order is an order in quantum [[solid state physics|phase of matter]] which is beyond Landau [[symmetry breaking]] order.
+At long distance and low energy (ie at macroscopic level), topological order is defined by [[topological degeneracy]] of the ground states and the [[non-Abelian geometric phases]] obtained by deforming the degenerate ground states.
 The low energy effective theory of a topologically ordered state is a [[topological quantum field theory]].
 It has many universal properties that are (by definition) invariant under any small smooth deformations of space-time.
 The excitations in a topologically ordered state typically have fractional or non-Abelian statistics (for reasonably nontrivial topological orders).